shnewto/bqjson/README.md

 # Why?

 This package came about because I wanted to write tests for parts of applications that use BQ TableResults, but didn't want to have to actually interact with BQ to run them.
-I expected that saving TableResults as JSON in files I could read in and deserialize later should be trivial, when it wasn't, I wrote this helper library so it would be.
+I'd hoped that writing TableResults to JSON files (that I could read in and use on the next test runs) would be trivial.
+When it wasn't, I wrote this helper library so it could be.

 # Notes